Suravaram Sudhakar Reddy

+Early life

-Born on 25 March 1942 at Hyderabad, he was educated in the Municipal High School and Coles memorial High school in Kurnool.
+Reddy was born on 25 March 1942 in Kondravpally, Mahbubnagar, he was educated in the Municipal High School and Coles Memorial High School in Kurnool.

 He did his BA in History from Osmania College, Kurnool, in 1964 and LLB from Osmania University Law College in Hyderabad in the year 1967.

+Political career

+Reddy began his political career by joining in the All India Students’ Federation (AISF) in 1960, the student wing of the CPI, and became its all-India president in 1970.
+He was elected to the national council in 1971.
+He unsuccessfully contested the Assembly elections twice from Kollapur constituency in 1985, 1990 and once from Dhone constituency in 1994 where he was defeated by Kotla Vijaya Bhaskara Reddy.

 When he was 15, he became a crucial figure in an agitation seeking blackboards, chalk and books for his school in Kurnool, Andhra Pradesh.
 The movement spread and schools across Kurnool started raising similar demands.
-Reddy was later elected twice from the Nalgonda parliamentary constituency.
+Reddy was later elected twice from the Nalgonda parliamentary constituency to 12th and 14th Lok Sabha.
 Leader of several mass struggles, and widely admired within the party and outside.